victoyyc/DATA-310/project_4.md

 ## 4. Assessment of Model Performance
 The performance and accuracy of the model is shown in the graph below (epoch=30).
 ![image](https://user-images.githubusercontent.com/57189964/117377980-7a9d5b80-aea2-11eb-8399-e9feac8b22b6.png)
+Although CNN and image classfication is a well-studied field, few literature is available in this particular narrow topic I am interested in.
+However, as the original data is obtained from a Kaggle programming competition, I find that the highest rated submisson achived an accuracy of 0.98 using pretrained keras models (that are too complicated for me to understand or draw lessons from).
+Comparing to this top-rated model, my model still needs much improvement.